cacophony-wj/servitium/README.md

 ### WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

-Wait until all the messages appear then disappear in the upper left corner of the screen.
+Wait for all of the messages in the upper left corner of the screen to appear and disappear.
+A warning will be issued that this readme is mandatory for proper installation.
+Click through and continue to wait.

-Save and reload the game.
-Wait for the messages.

-Open the menu and select **MCM Configuration.** Find the _SexLab MCM_ and click the option that reads "Install/Update SexLab."
-Then, close the menu.

-Wait for all messages to appear and disappear.
-It takes about two minutes.

-Save and reload the game.
-Wait for the messages.
+**NEW!!** The first handful of levels in this modlist can be rough.
+I have included a small note in your starting inventory that grants you a little boost at the start of your adventure.
+If you wish to boost yourself to level 5, read the note that says, "Read Me for 1,000 Starting XP!"
+Once you have received the "Level Up" notification, open the stats menu and choose your skills and perks.
+You must choose your skills for each level followed by a primary stat (such as Health, Magicka, or Stamina). **CHOOSING THE PRIMARY STAT COMPLETES THE LEVEL UP.** Pick the skills FIRST.
+Then close the level up menu, wait for all the skill notifications to complete, and open it again to choose your Perks.
+As a little bonus, you can sell the note to a general goods vendor (like Lucan or Belethor) to clean them out of gold and grant yourself a little nest egg for buying gear.

+When all of the messages have disappeared, open the Main Menu with the ESC key and find the entry labeled "SexLab."
+(They are in alphabetical order.)
+Click on it, and along the top right, click the option labeled "Install/Update SexLab."
+Now close the menu and wait for all messages to appear and disappear.

+Next is a rather controversial option.
+If you wish to experiment with non-humans, open the menu again and navigate to the "Animation Settings" entry on the left.
+On the top right, you will see a checkbox labeled "Enable Creature Animation."
+Select it if you wish non-humanoids, but remember that in Skyrim, "non-humanoids" includes fun races like Vampires, Werewolves, and Trolls.
+Then close the menus and wait for the message to appear indicating success.

+It is very important at this stage to save and reload the game so SexLab will initialize properly and cache scenes and equipment, so please do so. (**NEW** All the saving and loading I had you do before seems to be overkill but you may wish to do so after every step if you get stuck.)

+Just a few more steps.
 Open the MCM and find the _ZAZ_ entry at the bottom.
 Select the "SexLab" option on the left.
 Scroll to the top and select "Register."
-The entry will gray out. **Touch nothing** until this menu reads "Registered."
+The entry will gray out.
+Touch nothing until this menu reads "Registered."
 It takes about 30 seconds.
-Close the menu.

-Save and reload the game.
-Wait for the messages.

-Open the MCM and find the _SLAL Anim Loader_ entry.
+Now find the _SLAL Anim Loader_ entry.
 Click the "Enable all animations" option.
 Wait a couple of seconds.
 Click the "Register all animations" option.
 The process of registering the animations takes about two minutes.
-If it completes successfully, you should receive a message that 100s of animations are enabled.
+If it completes successfully, you should receive a message that over 1,000 animations are enabled.
+I recommend you close the menu and save now in case something goes wrong in the next step because registering animations is very time-consuming and boring.

-Save and reload the game.
-Wait for the messages.

-Open the MCM again and find the _MCM Recorder_ entry.
-Click the option that says **"RUN ME"** Click OK.
-Close the menu.
-Click Run Recording.
-Wait until you receive a message that the playback has been completed. **CLICK OK ON ANY DIALOG BOXES.
-IF YOU RECEIVE ANY ERRORS, CLICK CONTINUE.**

-Save and reload your game.
-Wait for the messages.
+Final step.
+Open Main Menu with the ESC key and find the entry labeled "MCM Recorder."
+Here, you will find an MCM "Recording" labeled simply "RUN ME."
+Click on it, answer "Yes," and use ESC to back out of all menus.
+You will receive a popup asking if you wish to play the recording; please do so.

+Once again, please wait for all of the messages in the upper left corner of the screen to appear and disappear. **CLICK OK ON ANY DIALOG BOXES.
+IF YOU RECEIVE ANY ERRORS, CLICK CONTINUE.** At some point the game will configure several poses for you so the player will model them.
+Just let it go.
+The whole procedure takes about three minutes.

+That's it!
+Your modlist is configured.
 Good luck and may your game-breaking bugs be few in number.

 ## FINAL NOTES